Apple A11: Neural Engine

 The A11 also includes dedicated neural network hardware that Apple calls a "Neural Engine".
 This neural network hardware can perform up to 600 billion operations per second and is used for Face ID, Animoji and other machine learning tasks.
 The neural engine allows Apple to implement neural network and machine learning in a more energy-efficient manner than using either the main CPU or the GPU.
 However, third-party apps cannot use the Neural Engine, leading to similar neural network performance to older iPhones.

-Bloomberg says that the neural engine is the fruit of Apple's efforts to improve its AI team, since the 2015 report by Bloomberg that Apple's secretive nature made it difficult to attract AI research scientists.
+Bloomberg says that the neural engine is the fruit of Apple's efforts to improve its AI team, since the 2015 report by Bloomberg states that Apple's secretive nature made it difficult to attract AI research scientists.
 Apple has since recruited people and multiple companies working on AI, and has published papers related to AI research.
 In October 2016, Apple hired Russ Salakhutdinov as its director of AI research.